nicklafferty/craftycody/content/life/playa-del-carmen-mexico.md

 ### ATM adventure

+Alright.
+We had one not-fun day while in Mexico and it was when we spent a full afternoon hunting for an ATM to get some pesos.
+Like I said earlier, our hotel was less than helpful and every ATM on the main, tourist street only gave dollars.

 ### MEGA Soriana

 **Address:** 30 Avenida Nte.
 101, Gonzalo Guerrero, 77710 Playa del Carmen, Q.R., Mexico - [Google Maps](https://goo.gl/maps/DYq1cYAxVcfvLyEe8)